Search for Connecticut mother Jennifer Dulos brings police back to upscale park for second day

 Ferraro said in a separate email that officials “have not recovered a body” and that “no arrest has been made.”

-Dulos' 2017 black Chevrolet Suburban was found in the park several hours after she was reported missing by friends on Friday.
+They did not see her 2017 black Chevy Suburban during their search.

+A short time later, an officer noticed the missing vehicle on Lapham Road near Waveny Park but with no sign of Dulos.
+K-9 units were unable to locate the missing woman during the initial search.

-“This investigation is being treated as a missing person case, but as with any missing person case, a criminal investigation is being conducted concurrently to determine if Jennifer was the victim foul play or intentional harm,” a statement from the New Cannan Police Department said.
+“This investigation is being treated as a missing person case, but as with any missing person case, a criminal investigation is being conducted concurrently to determine if Jennifer was the victim foul play or intentional harm,” a statement from the New Cannan Police Department said Wednesday.

-The Stamford Advocate reported that Dulos said she feared her husband and believed he would “harm me in some way” for seeking a divorce.
+The Stamford Advocate reported that Dulos said she feared her husband and believed he would “harm me in some way” in divorce filings, court documents revealed.

-The family lived in Farmington, outside Hartford, until the mother took the kids and moved to a rental home in New Canaan.
+The family lived in Farmington, outside Hartford, until Dulos took the kids and relocated to New Canaan.

 The children — three boys and two girls, including two sets of twins — range in age from 8 to 13, and court records show the parents have been fighting over child custody and other issues.